TimoKramer/konserve-cassandra/README.md

 ## License

-Copyright © 2020 Timo Kramer
+Copyright © 2020 Timo Kramer and Alexander Oloo (alekcz)

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at